Julien-cpsn/throbber-widgets-tui/README.md

 ## Apps using throbber-widgets-tui

 - [mntime](https://github.com/arkbig/mntime): Execute "m" commands "n" times to calculate mean of usage time and memory.
 As an alternative to "time", "gnu-time" is used internally.
+- [ATAC](https://github.com/Julien-cpsn/ATAC) - A feature-full TUI API client for your terminal.
+Free, open-source, offline and account-less.

 ## Dependencies (By default)